Ferdia-Fagan/Browser-History-Collection-Application/README.md

   <p>I dont want browser history from when you where searching through youtube, or facebook, or ... anything weird...</p>
   <p>I dont want any personal data.</p>
   <p>I dont want to use this data to do some kind of marketing or psychological analysis of you.</p>

+  <p>I only collect what you can see in your browsing history (i.e. the search paths and link you use.
+And I only take a set of time you choose yourself.</p>

 <h2>What is this project</h1>

 <p>This python project is not my final year project.